Car Keeps Killing and Burning Alternator: How It Goes Bad?

 alternator contamination signs

-Moreover, the presence of external fluids can create electrical shorts, where the conductive properties of the fluids interfere with the intended flow of electricity within the alternator.
+Additionally, external fluids can cause electrical shorts.
+Their conductive properties mess up the flow of electricity inside the alternator.

-This can cause irregular voltage output and fluctuations, leading to malfunctions in the electrical system of the car.
-As a result, the alternator may not be able to provide the necessary power, leading to repeated failures and a dead battery.
+This can lead to irregular voltage output and fluctuations.
+As a result, the car’s electrical system malfunctions since the alternator can’t provide the power needed.
+This leads to repeated failures and a dead battery.

-Identifying contamination in an alternator can be crucial to preventing major issues.
-Some common findings of a contaminated alternator include:
+Spotting contamination in an alternator is key to avoiding big issues.
+Here are some common signs of a contaminated alternator:

-• Unusual noises: Heavy contamination can cause mechanical friction and lead to abnormal sounds.
+• Odd noises: Heavy contamination can cause mechanical friction and abnormal sounds.

-• Thermally discolored windings: Overheating due to poor heat dissipation can cause discoloration in the copper windings and cables.
+• Discolored windings: Poor heat dissipation leads to discolored copper windings and cables.

-• Worn carbon brushes and slip rings: Contaminants can accelerate wear on these components, impacting their lifespan.
+• Worn carbon brushes and slip rings: Contaminants quicken wear on these parts, shortening their lifespan.

 You should especially check the power steering fluid as the alternator lies closer to it.
 One person found that the steering fluid of his vehicle was continuously leaking which was burning out its alternator.